inspire-eu-validation/view-service/iso-19128/at31-getcapabilities-get-map-operation-metadata.md

     * Check if the GetMap node contains a [Format](#Format) element containing "image/png" and/or "image/gif".
 If this is the case,

       * Make a GetMap request for the layer using a maximum allowed bounding box and either "image/png" or "image/gif" format and check that the returned image is [encoded](#Encoded) in the requested format.
 If both formats are listed by the GetMap operation metadata, two seperate requests shall be made.
-The test case passess when all GetMap requests return a layer encoded in the requested format.
+The test case passes when all GetMap requests return a layer encoded in the requested format.

 **Reference(s)**:
 * [TG VS](./README.md#ref_TG_VS), Chapter 4.2.3.3.2.2, Requirement 31